Open-EO/openeo-processes/meta/implementation.md

 ## OGC API - Processes

-OGC API - Processes and OGC EO Application Packages (AP) can generally be unilized in openEO in three different ways:
+OGC API - Processes and OGC EO Application Packages (AP) can generally be utilized in openEO in three different ways:

 1. **openEO process**